shawnleftwich/documentation/brokers/rest.md

         "account_number": "customer-account-number"
       },
-      "loads": [                                          // Used to link shipments and loads representing a "delivery" {
+      "loads": [                                          // Used to link shipments and loads representing a "delivery"
+        // Loads will be created if they don't already exist {
+          "load_id": "load-id",
           "external_id": "load-external-id"
         }
       ],